VIEW THE CHAMBER MUSIC FOR YOUTH CAMP VIRTUAL RECITAL HERE

 Coaching: 10 am-3 pm each day

-GALA IN-PERSON RECITAL ON AUGUST 26TH, 2 PM
+GALA CAMP RECITAL on SATURDAY, AUGUST 17TH, 2 PM

 Rehearsal venues are being set up around the Seattle region, so that students can rehearse in-person in small groups.
-All of our coaches are fully vaccinated, and we will be transparent about the vaccination status within each group.
-Online instruction will be provided for those groups with health or vaccine concerns.
+We follow careful health protocols to keep everyone safe.

 Masking requirements will be decided based on local conditions at the time of the Camp and our coaching staff.